looker-open-source/actions/docs/adding_actions.md

-## Contributing
+## Adding Actions

-We're hoping that this project makes it really easy to contribute new integrations.
+We've tried to make it as simple as possible to add a new action to Looker's official Action Hub.

 The service is a [Node.js](https://nodejs.org/) server written in [TypeScript](https://www.typescriptlang.org/).